hawkchch/easysqlite/README.md

 5) Compile projects/xcode/easysqlite.xcodeproj for Mac

-NOTE: Alternatively to step 1 and 2, the amalgamation file can be downloaded directly from http://www.sqlite.org/ and placed into the easysqlite/sqlite/ path.
+NOTE: Alternatively to step 1, 2, and 3 the amalgamation file can be downloaded directly from http://www.sqlite.org/ and placed into a path named `easysqlite/sqlite/`.